google/budou/README.md

-# Budou - CJK Line Break Organizer
+# Budou - Automatic Japanese line breaking tool
-Budou provides beautiful CJK typography for websites with meaningful line breaks.

-East Asian Language text, aka CJK (Chinese Japanese and Korean), has some line breaking rules to provide beautiful typography.
-However, this is a non-trivial process which requires a large dictionary and consideration of syntactic and semantic constraints.
+English uses spacing and hyphenation as cues to allow for beautiful line breaks.
+Japanese, which has none of these, is notoriously more difficult.
+Breaks occur randomly, usually in the middle of a word.
+This is a long standing issue in Japanese typography on web, and results in degradation of readability.

-Budou automatically translates sentences into organized HTML code with meaningful chunks wrapped in non-breaking markup so as to semantically control line breaks.
+Budou automatically translates Japanese sentences into organized HTML code with meaningful chunks wrapped in non-breaking markup so as to semantically control line breaks.
-Budou uses [Cloud Natural Language API](https://cloud.google.com/natural-language/) to parse the input sentence and concatenate words to produce meaningful chunks utilizing PoS (part-of-speech) tagging and syntactic information.
+Budou uses [Cloud Natural Language API](https://cloud.google.com/natural-language/) to analyze the input sentence, and it concatenates proper words in order to produce meaningful chunks utilizing PoS (part-of-speech) tagging and syntactic information.

+Budou outputs HTML code by wrapping the chunks with `SPAN` tag.
+By specifying their `display` property as `inline-block` in CSS, semantic units will no longer be split at the end of a line.

+Budou supports only Japanese currently, but support for other Asian languages with line break issues, such as Chinese and Thai, will be added as Cloud Natural Language API adds support.

 ## Setup
 Install the library by running ` pip install budou`.

 Also, a credential json file is needed for authorization to Cloud Natural Language API.